• Federal Electronic Health Record Connects with More Community Partners

 VA is moving forward with the launch of the Centralized Scheduling Solution, a new patient-appointment management tool that will make medical visits more efficient for health care providers and Veterans.

-• VA, DOD Implement New Capability for Bidirectional Sharing of Health Records with Community Partners
+• VA, DoD Implement New Capability for Bidirectional Sharing of Health Records with Community Partners

-VA, DOD Implement New Capability for Bidirectional Sharing of Health Records with Community Partners
+VA, DoD Implement New Capability for Bidirectional Sharing of Health Records with Community Partners

-On April 18, the Federal Electronic Health Record Modernization (FEHRM) program office, U.S. Department of Veterans Affairs (VA) and U.S. Department of Defense (DOD) launched a modernized health data sharing capability, enhancing both departments’ ability to securely exchange records with community health care partners.
+On April 18, the Federal Electronic Health Record Modernization (FEHRM) program office, U.S. Department of Veterans Affairs (VA) and U.S. Department of Defense (DoD) launched a modernized health data sharing capability, enhancing both departments’ ability to securely exchange records with community health care partners.

 • As VA responds to COVID-19, Office of Electronic Health Record Modernization continues mission in ‘nonintrusive’ posture